uiwebkit/static-template/README.md

 # Uni Static Template

-Use Static Template to build cool web UI without coding.
+Use Static Template to build modern web UI without JS coding.
 This template is used for building static websites only.

 ## Getting Started